Accountability of mighty beginning of new Pakistan: Imran

 Addressing separate public gatherings in Mingora, Swat and Timergara, Lower Dir districts, Imran Khan said the children of former prime minister Nawaz Sharif had given contradictory statements previously about owning apartments in London.

-Nawaz Sharif was sentenced to 11 years in prison and fined a £8 million in the Avenfield properties reference on Friday while his daughter Maryam Nawaz was sentenced to eight years with a £2 million fine.
+Nawaz Sharif was sentenced to 11-year in prison and fined a £8 million in the Avenfield properties reference on Friday while his daughter Maryam Nawaz was sentenced to eight years with a £2 million fine.

 He also lamented the lodging of several cases against him for his struggle to expose the Sharif family's corruption.